-Neither the Ignatius-Angelicum Liberal Studies Program (“LSP”) nor the Angelicum Great Books Program discriminate on the basis of race/ethnicity, color, national origin, sex, disability, veteran status, or age in the administration of any of its employment, educational programs, admissions policies, any scholarship and loan programs, athletics, recreational, and other LSP/AGBP administered programs or activities.
+[formerly known as the Ignatius-Angelicum Liberal Studies Program (“LSP”)] nor the Angelicum Great Books Program discriminate on the basis of race/ethnicity, color, national origin, sex, disability, veteran status, or age in the administration of any of its employment, educational programs, admissions policies, any scholarship and loan programs, athletics, recreational, and other GBP/AGBP administered programs or activities.

 The ACE College Credit (“ACE Credit”) Recommendation Service.
 The American Council on Education’s College Credit Recommendation Service (ACE CREDIT) has twice (2005 and 2013) evaluated and recommended upper division college credit for all 8 courses (totaling 48 credit hours – 6 per semester) of our Great Books Program, and has reviewed (2013) and recommended 3 college credit hours for each of our four Theology Online courses (so 12 hours total for those theology courses).

 For decades, colleges and universities have trusted the American Council on Education (ACE) to provide reliable course equivalency college credit recommendations to facilitate credit award decisions.
 The structure of a college or university degree program or departmental regulations may affect acceptance of ACE CREDIT recommendations.
-(Ultimately, every college and university has the discretion to accept credit for ACE CREDIT recommendations as they see fit, so be sure to contact the college where you intend to apply before starting the application process to find out their policies beforehand.)
+(Ultimately, every college and university has the discretion to accept credit for ACE CREDIT recommendations, or not, as they see fit, so be sure to contact the college where you intend to apply before starting the application process to find out their policies and procedures beforehand.)

 The ACE CREDIT College and University Network

 The numerous colleges and universities listed on the linked page (below), are those which actively support and consider the ACE credit recommendations. http://www2.acenet.edu/credit/?fuseaction=content.getCollegesUniversities